edmaputra/ilm/docs/requirements/task_requirements.md

 - A task MAY be assigned to a user
 - A task MAY have a due date
 - A task MUST have creation and last updated timestamps
+- A task MUST track who created it (created_by User ID)
+- A task MUST track who last updated it (updated_by User ID)
 - A task MUST start with "Todo" status and "Medium" priority by default

 ### 2.2 Task Information Management (FR-T-002)